AgathEmmanuel/RentIt/dataops/README.md

 - ETL pipleline to extract data from oltp and nosql load to datawarehouse

+## Business Requirements

+- Recommendation of rentals based on preferences

 ## Steps

 - setting up the database
 - design OLTP database and pouplate with data
 - load incremental data into database